smaurice101/acnsmauricedsmas/README.md

 _your_company_name_ : string, required

-       Indicate your company name as one associated with your username.
+       Indicate your company name, the one associated with your username.

 _your_email_ : string, required

-       Indicate your email as one associated with your username.
+       Indicate your email, the one associated with your username.

+    **Returns:**